eXpServer/expserver.github.io/docs/guides/resources/architecture.md

 ## What can eXpServer do?

 Before we get into the architecture of eXpServer, lets take a look at what all things a web server is expected to do.
-We will take [Nginx](https://nginx.org/en/) a popular modern web server as our reference.
+We will take [Nginx](https://nginx.org/en/), a popular modern web server, as our reference.

-After [installing](https://nginx.org/en/linux_packages.html#instructions) Nginx on a computer, it will be run as a [background process](https://en.wikipedia.org/wiki/Background_process).
-Nginx starts by reading a configuration file by the name of `nginx.conf` usually present at the path `/etc/nginx` .
-According to the configuration, Nginx will serve static files from a folder, [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) requests to [upstream servers](https://en.wikipedia.org/wiki/Upstream_server), do [load balancing](https://www.cloudflare.com/en-gb/learning/performance/what-is-load-balancing/) or a number of other things.
-Here is a [beginner’s guide](https://nginx.org/en/docs/beginners_guide.html) to Nginx.
+Upon [installation](https://nginx.org/en/linux_packages.html#instructions), Nginx operates as a [background process](https://en.wikipedia.org/wiki/Background_process).
+Nginx starts by reading a configuration file by the name of `nginx.conf` usually present at the path `/etc/nginx`.
+Based on this configuration, Nginx serves static files from a designated folder, [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) requests to [upstream servers](https://en.wikipedia.org/wiki/Upstream_server), implements [load balancing](https://www.cloudflare.com/en-gb/learning/performance/what-is-load-balancing/), and more.
+Here is a [beginner’s guide to Nginx](https://nginx.org/en/docs/beginners_guide.html) available for reference.

 eXpServer will work in a similar manner.
 It will take a configuration file which will describe how to serve each client request. eXpServer will have two primary objectives.

 - Serve static files
-- Reverse proxy requests
+- Reverse proxying requests

-Other associated features such as load balancing, gzip compression etc. will be built on top of this in later stages of the roadmap.
+Additional functionalities such as load balancing, gzip compression etc. will be built on top of this in subsequent stages of the project roadmap.

-In order to achieve these objectives, we need to implement the [HTTP protocol](https://en.wikipedia.org/wiki/HTTP) on top of [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) using [socket programming](https://en.wikipedia.org/wiki/Berkeley_sockets) APIs provided by the operating system.
+In order to achieve these objectives, we will implement the [HTTP protocol](https://en.wikipedia.org/wiki/HTTP) on top of [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) utilizing the [socket programming](https://en.wikipedia.org/wiki/Berkeley_sockets) APIs provided by the operating system.

 ## Architecture

-When it comes to web servers, there are primarily 2 types of architectures.
+When it comes to web servers, there are primarily 2 types of architectures:

 - [Multi-threaded](<https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)>) architecture. eg: [Apache](https://httpd.apache.org/)
-- Single-threaded, event-driven, asynchronous architecture. eg [Nginx](https://nginx.org/en/)
+- Single-threaded, event-driven, asynchronous architecture. eg: [Nginx](https://nginx.org/en/)

+That's a lot of words.
 Let us break it down.

-In a multi-threaded architecture such as that of Apache, a new [thread](<https://en.wikipedia.org/wiki/Thread_(computing)>) is created to handle every connection.
-Using threads allow the server to handle multiple clients simultaneously with the operating system taking care of thread scheduling.
+In a multi-threaded architecture such as that of Apache, a new [thread](<https://en.wikipedia.org/wiki/Thread_(computing)>) is spawned to handle each incoming connection.
+Utilizing threads enables the server to manage multiple clients concurrently, with the operating system taking care of thread scheduling.
 However, using a separate thread for every connection results in significant overhead on system resources.

 Due to this limitation, most modern web servers uses a single-threaded, event-driven, asynchronous architecture.
-What exactly does all these terms mean?
+What exactly do all these terms mean?

 - **Single-threaded**: Uses a single OS [thread](<https://en.wikipedia.org/wiki/Thread_(computing)>) to operate
-- **Event-driven**: Uses [event](https://en.wikipedia.org/wiki/Event-driven_architecture) notification mechanisms provided by the operating system (such as [epoll](https://en.wikipedia.org/wiki/Epoll) in Linux) to efficiently monitor multiple events [sockets](https://en.wikipedia.org/wiki/Network_socket) and determine which operations are ready to be processed
+- **Event-driven**: Uses [event](https://en.wikipedia.org/wiki/Event-driven_architecture) notification mechanisms provided by the operating system (such as [epoll](https://en.wikipedia.org/wiki/Epoll) in Linux) to efficiently monitor multiple [sockets](https://en.wikipedia.org/wiki/Network_socket) for events and determine which operations are ready for processing
-- **Asynchronous**: Uses [asynchronous I/O](https://en.wikipedia.org/wiki/Asynchronous_I/O) that doesn't block and wait for the operation to complete
+- **Asynchronous**: Uses [asynchronous I/O](https://en.wikipedia.org/wiki/Asynchronous_I/O), which allows operations to proceed without blocking and waiting for completion

 Read more about architecture of Nginx [here](https://aosabook.org/en/v2/nginx.html).